 The above stretches are also effective for prevention.

 One of the causes of Jumper’s knee is “overuse,” as a preventive measure, the amount of practice should be reduced if you feel pain after training.
 If Jumper’s knee becomes severe, it can become a life- threatening injury.
 If the pain seems to be severe, we recommend you see a doctor and ask appropriate treatment.

 If your case is not so severe, it will heal in a few weeks.
 But if your case is severe, it will not heal easily.

 If you find that your knee is not healing even though you stop practicing training and take a treatment, it may be because the treatment you chose is not properly approaching the cause of the pain.
-As mentioned in the previous article, the cause of Jumper’s knee pain is “abnormal blood vessels” and “increased nerves” around the abnormal blood vessels.
+As mentioned in the previous article, the cause of Jumper’s knee pain is “problem blood vessels” and “increased nerves” around the problem blood vessels.

 It cannot be improved unless you approach the cause of the pain properly.
 If you have pain for more than half a year, it sounds to be severe case already, please consult with a specialized medical institution.